deeplearninc/relaax/sample/README.md

 * simple-exchange-js: don't perform any training.
 It demonstrates implementation of environment in JS and environment/algorithm exchange of the `reward`, `state`, and `actions`

-* basic-js: implements Two-Armed Bandit environment in JS and trains it with Policy Gradient
+* basic-js: implements multi-armed Bandit environment in JS and trains it with Policy Gradient